 |

-| Africa Map, with Uganda highlighted |
+Africa Map, with Tanzania highlighted |

 |

-Causes of Rural Poverty in Uganda
+Causes of Rural Poverty in East Africa

 conditions: